'Call of Duty Warzone' best guns: All 85 ranked for Season 5

-Below, we’ll denote which game each weapon is from: CW for Cold War and MW for Modern Warfare.
-Here are all 80 primary Warzone weapons ranked from worst to best.
+Below, we’ll denote which game each weapon is from.
+CW is for Cold War and MW is for Modern Warfare.
+Here are all 85 primary Warzone weapons ranked from worst to best.

 F-Tier Call of Duty Warzone weapons